 - representatives of non-profit organizations under the age of 25 participating and attending seminars, conferences, sport, cultural or educational events organised and held by NGOs,

-- Belarus citizens from the age of six years and below the age 12 years,
+- Belarus citizens between the age of 6 and 12 years,

 - Belarus national participants aged 25 years or less in seminars, conferences, sport, cultural or educational events organised by non-profit organisations.